Chinese Antique(Ming・Qing Dynasty)

 Gosu-Akae

 Gosu-akae refers to the overglaze enamels porcelain that were fired at the zhangzhou kiln in china, mainly during the late ming dynasty.
 The style is said to have been developed from the ko-akae and kinrande of the jingdezhen kiln.
 Basically, blue and white is not used, and a thick milky white devitrified glaze is applied inside and outside.
 The overglaze is based on red, with green and blue added, and the relaxed depiction gives a sense of style.
 On rare occasions, the red bead design is overlaid with gold leaf.
-Because the works were fired with large particles of sand, which is strong in iron, placed on the bottom, there may be sand attached to the bottom.
+One of the characteristics of the pottery is that it has sand attached to the bottom because it was fired with sand laid down on it.
 There are also examples of compositions depicting japanese characters for “Tenkaichi” and arabic characters, indicating that the main commercial areas were southeast asia and japan.
-Among them, gosu-akae is preferred and prized in japan, and japanese master of tea ceremony especially value the tamatori lion bowl and sakigakede bowl.
+Among them, gosu-akae is preferred and prized in japan, and japanese tea master especially value the tamatori-jishi bowl and sakigakede bowl.

 Gosude